 The best benefit of a battery backup sump pump is the peace of mind you get knowing you've got multiple layers of protection.

-Some companies have pioneered sump pump technology to keep up with the smart phone era.
-You can program the most high-tech combination sump pumps to text or email you in the event of a sump pump emergency.
+Some companies have even pioneered sump pump technology to keep up with the smart phone era.

-These pumps can be markedly more expensive than regular pumps, but if you've spent lots of money finishing your basement, it's a worthwhile investment.
+These pumps can be more expensive, but if you have a finished basement, it's a worthwhile investment.